LewisHaley/stb-tester.com/getting-started.rst

 `stb-tester`_ is built on top of `GStreamer`_, a library of media-handling components.
 So first of all install the **gstreamer** and **gst-plugins-base** packages (on some systems the latter will be called *gstreamer*-plugins-base).
+Currently stb-tester requires GStreamer **0.10** — the newer 1.0 is not backwards compatible.

 Verify by running::

     gst-launch videotestsrc ! ximagesink